Gizra/Gizra-Way-Book/productivity/productivity-user-guide.md

 In the case you are sick, notify HR and your Account Manager in an email.

-To report absence, select the relevant from the list and click on Submit.
+To report absence, select the relevant from the list and click on `Submit`.
 Sick and Vacation can be reported as a full day or half a day.

 ![](/assets/timewatch_absence.jpg)